-As it is noted that the underlying assumptions (Section 4.2) used to develop the generic SSL may result in overly conservative values not representative of actual site conditions, site-specific SSLs can be developed by substituting site-related data for the default values in the leaching to groundwater pathway model.
-SSLs developed from this model are most sensitive to the DAF.
-SSLs are also provided in the lookup table for a DAF of 1.
+As it is noted that the underlying assumptions (Section 4.2) used to develop the generic SL-SSL may result in overly conservative values not representative of actual site conditions, site-specific SL-SSLs can be developed by substituting site-related data for the default values in the leaching to groundwater pathway model.
+SL-SSLs developed from this model are most sensitive to the DAF.
+SL-SSLs are also provided in the lookup table for a DAF of 1.
 If data on hydrologic conditions are readily available, a site-specific DAF can be calculated.

-In addition to use of migration to groundwater SSLs, additional lines of evidence may be used to address the potential for contaminant migration.
+In addition to use of migration to groundwater SL-SSLs, additional lines of evidence may be used to address the potential for contaminant migration.
 These factors may include: removal actions (i.e., removal of source material), vertical profile of contamination in soil (defined vertical extent) combined with depth to groundwater, physical-chemical parameters (e.g., low Kd for metals), lack of presence of liquids to push contaminant downward, and geology/hydrology.
 Please note that depth to groundwater alone is not a sufficient line of evidence to justify the migration to groundwater pathway as incomplete.
+If the depth and area of contamination along with site-specific infiltration rates are known, mass-limit soil screening levels for migration to groundwater may also be calculated.
+USEPA 2002a (or most current) guidance should be followed for determining site-specific mass-limit SL-SSLs.